asallem94/ui-code-assessment-quiz/README.md

 # Lucid UI Code Assessment

-Welcome to the code assessment for Lucid's UI Team.
+Thank you for spending the time to create the code assessment for Lucid's UI Team.

-This README details what we expect from you on this assessment.
-If you have any questions, feel free to reach out anytime.
+This README details what was expect from me on this assessment.
+Below is more information on my tasks and what was expected of me.

-Please, use this repository to fork the project into your account and submit the link to us (by email) with the final solution when done.

 ## Application